Blogging on Medium vs on your own website: Pros and cons

-It means that you can potentially reach a huge mass of people from all over the world.
+That means that you can potentially reach a huge mass of people from all over the world.
 So Medium can (hypothetically) help you to reach a readership that’s not only massive but also far beyond your natural sphere of influence.

 That’s one of the top reasons that makes Medium so alluring.

 It only takes a few minutes to create an account on Medium, set it up and start writing your first blog post (or “story”, as Medium calls it).

 The interface is clean and intuitive, making it easy to write and publish a new post, just about as easy as writing it in Word or WordPress.